devsonni/hrwros_ws/README.md

-# Factory automation by using ROS(Robot Operating System)🤖
+# 💥Factory automation by using ROS(Robot Operating System)🤖
 ##  👇 This project is mainly divided into 3-4 chunks.
  🤝 Pub-Sub mechanism of ROS.
  🧭 Navigation package of ROS.